Fall 2019 Writing Consultants

-Amori Washington is a first-year graduate student in the Master of Education in English Language Learners program within the Department of Teaching and Learning.
+Amori Washington is a second-year graduate student in the Master of Education in English Language Learners program within the Department of Teaching and Learning.
 Prior to attending Vanderbilt, Amori earned her Bachelor of Arts degree in English from Claflin University in Orangeburg, South Carolina.
 Her academic interests include sociolinguistics, rhetoric and composition, urban education studies, and writing center pedagogy.
 When Amori is not reading or writing, she enjoys taking dance classes, learning new recipes, and traveling to new places with family and friends.

 Hayley is a junior in the College of Arts and Science from Jackson, Mississippi.
 She is perusing a major in Medicine, Health, and Society with a concentration in Global Health as well as a minor in Child Development.
 In her free time, she enjoys listening to music, singing, DIY projects, and spending countless hours on YouTube watching her favorite artist, dancers, and web series.
 Hayley looks forward to her first year in the Writing Studio.

-Kaitlen is a fifth-year PhD candidate in the Department of Political Science, with specialties in Comparative Politics and Methodology.
+Kaitlen is a sixth-year PhD candidate in the Department of Political Science, with specialties in Comparative Politics and Methodology.
 Her dissertation focuses on what motivates some individuals to vote for populist presidential candidates in Latin America and Europe, and how elite rhetoric and context play into this decision.
 She employs quantitative and qualitative methods, including analysis of public opinion data, focus groups, textual analysis, and interviews.
 She is not yet fluent in Spanish but is actively working on it.
 Outside of her PhD, Kaitlen is obsessed with traveling, fostering dogs, and cultivating her ongoing love-hate relationship with running.

 Kassie is a junior majoring in Classical and Mediterranean Studies, specializing in Classical and Near Eastern Languages and Culture.
 A history buff and daughter of Athena, she always has a plethora of Roman trivia to share.
 Over the summer, she spent time in Rome exploring the locations of the mythology that has always fascinated her.
 When not studying Greek and Latin, she can be found de-stressing by kneading homemade bread and binge watching Xena: Warrior Princess.